caleb-harrison/SeatGeek-API/README.md

 ### Features
 The app has many cool features outside of the requirements while still remaining simple, easy to navigate and learn, and fulfilling the code exercise.
-Below are demos of some of those features.
+Below are demos of some of those features:
 </br>

 #### Location
 The app initially requests access to the user's location while using the application.
 The location is used along with a favorited event to find recommended events.
 If the